 The Fund's investment securities are held in portfolios which are managed and evaluated on a fair value basis.
-The receipt of contractual cash flows and the purchase and sale of the financial assets in the portfolio, are incidental to the objectives of the portfolios.
+The receipt of contractual cash flows or, the receipt of contractual cash flows and the purchase and sale of the financial assets in the portfolio, are incidental to the objectives of the portfolios.
 Accordingly, the assets in the Fund's portfolios have been classified and measured at FVPL - mandatory.